philippbaumeister/ExoMDN/README.md

 ### Using pip

-This project requires Python 3.
+This project requires Python 3.7 or higher.

 Install the required packages and dependencies using
 ```